-The shift, which has translated into economic governance with an emphasis on reducing public deficits stream-lined in the CSRs, also mirrors how women are perceived in society: primarily as 'second earners', so the focus is how to increase the "inactive" working age population, of which, women form two thirds of the 65 million classified as such.
-This type of approach also fails to consider the value and necessity of care, the majority of which is unpaid, and mostly carried out by women to the detriment of their own economic independence, while society should take collective responsibility for care and recognise and promote the contribution of the care economy.
+Economic governance is translating into an emphasis on reducing public deficits and resulting in austerity.
+The CSRs mirror how women are perceived in society: primarily as 'second earners', with a focus on how to increase the "inactive" working age population, of which, women form two thirds of the 65 million classified as such.
+This type of approach fails to consider the value and necessity of care, the majority of which is unpaid, and mostly carried out by women to the detriment of their own economic independence.
+Care is a societal issue requiring a collective responsibility for which the development of a holistic life-cycle care economy is urgent to enable both women and men to be equal earners and equal carers throughout their lives.